Hiking Mt Field Tasmania

 Mt Field Tasmania – How to get there

 From Hobart, take the Lyell Highway to New Norfolk.
 Once there turn onto Glenora Road which later on naturally flows into the Gordon River Road.
-In the town of Westerway the Gordon River Road turns to the left.
+In the town of Westerway, the Gordon River Road turns to the left.
 Keep following it until you see Lake Dobson Road on your right.
-Cross the train tracks and pull over in the carpark to collect you key at the visitors center.
+Cross the train tracks and pull over in the carpark to collect your key at the visitor’s center.
 After that, drive up Lake Dobson Road all the way to the end.

 Mt Field Tasmania – About the National Park

 Nearest ranger station: The Park Office is located at the base of the mountain.
 You can register your walk here and you can ask at the counter what the view is like at the top or check yourself before leaving with the Mt Mawson Tow Snow Cam.

 Activities: Other than hiking, you can go skiing and snowshoeing in winter providing there’s snow.
 During a very, very cold winter, you might be able to do some ice-skating on the tarns.

 Where to get a map: You can get a TasMap topo map for Mt Field National Park at the park office, visitor centers, most outdoor stores, and Service Tasmania Offices.